siudeks/siudeks.github.io/content/project-management/_index.md

   - As the first activity at the morning the team prepare list of items to be presented for show & tell:
     - each team member, having assigned a ticket on the spring backlog, describes on a special Team channel what is the ticket, how to present them, and if it is major or minor change
     - the person, who will present S & T later on at the evening, collects all description, groups them to 'Major' and 'Minor' and tests scenarios on an environment (SIT or STG)
-- Every Thursday morning we (as dev team) are reviewing list of **[Ready for estimation]** items from Product Team backlog and commenting what we what is unclear and should be discussed on PBR session.
+- Every Thursday morning we (as dev team) are reviewing list of **READY_FOR_ESTIMATION** items from Product Team backlog and commenting what we what is unclear and should be discussed on PBR session.
 We are reviewing from top to down (with assumption they are already prioritized)  If the list is longer then out time-box, we areview as much as we can commenting with questions.
 The meeting is called 'Pre-PBR session'.
 - Every Thursday evening dev team and product team are invited to PBR session, where all items are reviewed from top to down according their priority.
 Each bug / user story (hereafter: US) is reviewed, Product team shortly explain  background, assumptions and - the most important - Acceptance Criteria (hereafter: AC).
 At that point we are discussing comments form PBR and any other question which need to be clarify so later on we can estimate such bugs / USs.
-- Every Friday morning dev team is reviewing already discussed list of **[Ready for estimation]** product backlog items (hereafter: PBI) and estimating them.
-Each estimated item is moved from **[Ready for estimation]** to **[Estimated by dev]** so that Product Owner later on can review them ind move from **[Estimated by dev]** to **[Sprint candidates]** and apply desired priority.
+- Every Friday morning dev team is reviewing already discussed list of **READY_FOR_ESTIMATION** product backlog items (hereafter: PBI) and estimating them.
+Each estimated item is moved from **READY_FOR_ESTIMATION** to **ESTIMATED_BY_DEV** so that Product Owner later on can review them ind move from **ESTIMATED_BY_DEV** to **SPRINT_CANDIDATES** and apply desired priority.

 ## Polityka urlopowa